MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 ---
 # Security

 Dev tunnels is a security-focussed developer tunneling service.
 In this article, learn about how dev tunnels are secured.

 ## Overview

-By default, hosting and connecting to a tunnel requires authentication with the same Microsoft, Microsoft Azure Active Directory or GitHub account that created the tunnel.
+By default, hosting and connecting to a tunnel requires authentication with the same Microsoft, Azure AD or GitHub account that created the tunnel.
 Tunneling requires outbound connections to be made to the service hosted in Azure.
 No inbound connections are required to use the service.

 ## Domains